-All District secondary students (middle and high school) are required to take the equivalent of one academic year of physical education.
+All District secondary students (middle and high school) are required to take the equivalent of one academic year of physical education during their Freshman year.

 The District physical education program will promote student physical fitness through individualized fitness and activity assessments (via the Presidential Youth Fitness Program or other appropriate assessment tool).